VA Debt Management: Know Your Options

 Your lenders may be more inclined to accept your settlement offer if they find it unlikely that they’ll be able to recover the amount you owe.

-Veteran Debt Settlement Options and Alternatives
+Veteran Debt Settlement Options

 If you owe a large amount of money to the VA and are unable to clear your debt, you can send a compromise offer.
 Write a proposal to settle the debt for less than what you currently owe.
 Once they review your offer and accept the terms, you’ll have to pay the proposed lump sum amount within 30 days.